gyjbb/Leetcode-Python7/README.md

 [leetcode](https://leetcode.com/problems/reverse-string/)\
 [reading](https://github.com/youngyangyang04/leetcode-master/blob/master/problems/0344.%E5%8F%8D%E8%BD%AC%E5%AD%97%E7%AC%A6%E4%B8%B2.md)\
 [video](https://www.bilibili.com/video/BV1fV4y17748/?spm_id_from=pageDriver&vd_source=63f26efad0d35bcbb0de794512ac21f3)\
-Algorithms of string is similar to arrays.\
+Algorithms of string are similar to arrays.\
 When to use functions and when not to use them.\
 Here we can use two pointers, one at the head, one at the end.
 And they move together to the center to get the result.
 ```python